ray-jpl/rayjpl-wiki/content/notes/Binary Tree - Level Order Traversal.md

 - Binary Tree
 ---

-Level Order Traversal is essentially storing the nodes of each level/depth of the binary tree.
+Level Order Traversal is essentially storing the nodes of each level/depth of the [[notes/Binary Tree]].

 This can be performed iteratively using a Queue datastructure.
 The general idea is to populate the queue with the nodes of the current level.